Chapter 48

 “I try,” murmured Lesley.

 “With your dotted i!”
-Nancy capped this before the bus driver ordered her to face forward and sit back down.
+Nancy crowed before the bus driver ordered her to face forward and sit back down.

-Lesley decided to reserve judgment on the newcomer.
-Five-and-a-half years later, she hadn’t yet completely made up her mind.
-Then and now, Nancy Sykeman was fully committed to behaving like a high-volume psycho.
-On the other hand, you might as well live as Nancy’s comrade and confidante and occasional collaborator.
+Lesley decided to reserve judgment on this newcomer.
+Six years later, she hadn’t yet completely made up her mind.
+Then and now, Nancy Sykeman was fully committed to behaving like a high-volume psycho; on the other hand, you might as well live as Nancy’s comrade, confidante and occasional collaborator.
 (They’d co-created Nancy’s boyfriend-BLZ-Bub routine, and the “snaps” for her running-the-dozens versus Rhonda Wright.)
 There might be times when Lesley’d regret Nancy’s sugarcoating their adolescence with a layer, however thin, of palatability; but “Hey, I just ‘gild the pill,’” Nancy’d remind her.
 “You can choke on it whenever you choose.”

 Acids stain you and drugs cause cramp...